asmusz-adobe/formData-csv-to-JSON-PowerAutomate/readme.md

 The zip for my Flow can be downloaded [here](https://github.com/asmusz-adobe/formData-csv-to-JSON-PowerAutomate/raw/main/GetAdobeSignagreementformdataasJSON_20201020010137.zip).

-Download it, set the cariables for your Adobe Sign accont and give it a try!
+Download it, set the variables for your Adobe Sign accont and give it a try!